 Harris v.
 Freeport McMoran, (Derivative action challenging executive compensation, settlement included corporate governance changes and $500,000) (2017).

 Whitley v.
-JP Morgan, (ERISA, $75 million tentative class settlement secured, preliminary approval pending) (2017).
+JP Morgan, (ERISA breach of fiduciary duty claims, $75 million tentative class settlement) (2017).

 Daugherty v.
-University of Chicago, (ERISA lack of prudence claims based on poor investment menu, settlement $6.5 million) (2018).
+University of Chicago, (ERISA breach of fiduciary duty claims, $6.5 million settlement) (2018).

 Pease v.
 Jackson National, (ERISA proprietary fund claims, $4.6 million settlement) (2018).